Methodology · Overview

 Every calculator is reviewed on a quarterly cadence.
 In addition, we update immediately on any of the following triggers:

-• SBA issues a new SOP version or fee-schedule Notice
+- SBA issues a new SOP version or fee-schedule Notice

-• The IRS publishes a new Section 179 / bonus depreciation limit
+- The IRS publishes a new Section 179 / bonus depreciation limit

-• A Federal Reserve rate change that affects Prime-indexed rates in our tools
+- A Federal Reserve rate change that affects Prime-indexed rates in our tools

-• A new regulation that changes what counts as eligible collateral, income, or expense
+- A new regulation that changes what counts as eligible collateral, income, or expense

 Error reporting

 If a calculator gives you the wrong answer, we want to hear.
 Email info@bedrockatools.com with the tool, the inputs you used, and the output you got.
-We respond to every report within 3 business days; if the tool is wrong, we fix it and publish a correction note on the page.
+We respond to every report within 3 business days; if the tool is wrong, we fix it and publish a correction note on our corrections page.

 Limitations